-The Authority is comprised of 11 Members nominated in accordance with section 9 of the Act.
+The Authority of the LSRA is comprised of 11 members nominated in accordance with section 9 of the Act.
 The Authority has a lay majority and chair.
 Authority members are appointed by the Government following nomination by 10 organisations.
 This nomination process was designed to ensure the independence of the Authority while also achieving a gender balance and a balance of interests between legal practitioners and those consumers who avail of their services.